 In Hertfordshire the Icknield Way trail passes through Letchworth, Britain’s first garden city.
 Ebenezer Howard, the originator, took the advantage of both town and country and sought to blend them into a new style settlement.

-The riders route has been added to Bing Maps.
+The riders route has been added to Bing Maps, and the Waymark Trails - Equestrian route, and the mountain biking route.
 The interactive Map enables zooming into the Explorer 25,000 OS map scale.
 If any errors are identified, let us know - contact.

 A review of all Icknield Way roadside signage was completed in late 2012.
 Hertfordshire CC corrected and supplement the signage early in 2013.

 Between Pirton and Ickleford the route follows the Hambridge Way a wide and well surfaced section of the route.